 The crawl space is uncharted territory for most as people usually just avoid the dingy, low-ceilinged area, considering it to be a lost cause.

-But with a little elbow grease and planning, you can turn even the most horrid looking crawl space into an organized storage section.
+But with a little elbow grease and planning, you can turn even the most horrid-looking crawl space into an organized storage section.
 Plus, the improvements you’d undertake in the process would also contribute to energy efficiency and overall home comfort.

-Once the area is made storage-ready, you can keep your off-season items safely and use it for several other less-used things that you’ll still need around the house.
+Once the area is made storage-ready, you can keep your off-season items safely and use them for several other less-used things that you’ll still need around the house.
 So, if you’re looking for a helpful guide before starting the project, take a look at the instructions below.

 How To Transform Your Crawl Space Into A Storage Area